yaowenbo99/yaowenbo99.github.io/_pages/about.md

 I am currently pursuing a Ph.D. in the Department of Computing at The Hong Kong Polytechnic University (PolyU), under the supervision of Prof. Ken Yiu.
 I completed my M.S. degree in Electronic and Information Engineering at PolyU in 2023.
-Prior to this, I obtained dual bachelor’s degrees from the University of South Australia (now Adelaide University, in collaboration with XAUAT), majoring in Electrical and Electronic Engineering, graduating with Second Upper Class Honours (H2A) in July 2021.
+Prior to this, I obtained dual bachelor’s degrees from the Adelaide University (Formly UniSA), majoring in Electrical and Electronic Engineering, graduating with Second Upper Class Honours (H2A) in July 2021.
 I also had the opportunity to visit the University of Reading in 2018.

-My research interests lie in AI for databases (AI4DB), with a particular focus on multi-modal retrieval.
+My research interests lie in AI for databases (AI4DB), with a particular focus on multi-modal retrieval and query optimization.
 I am also open to exploring academic collaborations and research internship opportunities in industry.
 Please feel free to reach out if you are interested in connecting!

 # 📖 Educations

-- *2025.01 - now*, Ph.D., Computing, The Hong Kong Polytechnic University, Hong Kong, China.
+- *2025.01 - now*, Ph.D., Computing, The Hong Kong Polytechnic University, Hong Kong SAR, China.
-- *2021.08 - 2023.03*, MSc, Electronic and Information Engineering, The Hong Kong Polytechnic University, Hong Kong, China.
+- *2021.08 - 2023.03*, MSc, Electronic and Information Engineering, The Hong Kong Polytechnic University, Hong Kong SAR, China.
 - *2017.09 - 2021.07*, BEng(Honours), Electrical and Electronic Engineering, Adelaide University (Formly UniSA, dual
   joint with XAUAT), Adelaide, Australia.